centreon/centreon-documentation/versioned_docs/version-22.10/upgrade/upgrade-from-22-04.md

 ---
-id: upgrade-from-21-10
+id: upgrade-from-22-04
-title: Upgrade from Centreon 21.10
+title: Upgrade from Centreon 22.04
 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This chapter describes how to upgrade your Centreon platform from version 21.10 to version 22.10.
+This chapter describes how to upgrade your Centreon platform from version 22.04 to version 22.10.

 > When you upgrade your central server, make sure you also upgrade all your remote servers and your pollers.
 All servers in your architecture must have the same version of Centreon.
 In addition, all servers must use the same [version of the BBDO protocol](../developer/developer-broker-bbdo.md#switching-versions-of-bbdo).

-> If you want to migrate your Centreon server to Oracle Linux / RHEL 8
+> If you want to migrate your Centreon platform to another server/OS, please read our chapter on migration.
-> you need to follow the [migration procedure](../migrate/migrate-from-el-to-el.md).
+> you need to follow the [migration procedure](../migrate/introduction.md).

 ## Prerequisites